 June 2018 – With the approval of AB 108 (June 2019) and the 2018-19 Budget Act (Senate Bill 840), CDE required the resubmission of Pilot Plans using a template

-July 2018 – As “new pilot counties” started to submit pilot plan templates, CDE releases instructions on how to use the template.
+July 2018 – CDE releases the new template and instructions on how to use it.
 Additional data is requested.

 August 2018 – Marin County countywide needs assessment design process is launched.
 (CDE requires the needs assessment to be included as documentation for the Pilot Plan template).